- Lifetime Network

 You will continue to have access to the Career Management Library as an alumnus/a (simply bring in your alumni ID).

-Access to the student view of COIN ends 90 days following graduation.
-The jobs posted on the alumni website are specifically for Columbia Business School alumni seeking experienced-level opportunities and are housed in a centralized database.
-You may search for these opportunities by clicking on Job Search within the Careers Services section of the alumni website.
+Your student access to COIN will continue for 90 days following graduation; after that point, you will enter through the Alumni portal.
+The jobs posted on the alumni website are specifically for Columbia Business School alumni seeking jobs available immediately.
+There are opportunities for new MBAs as well as experienced-level opportunities.
+You may search for these listings by clicking on Career Management on the alumni website and then selecting Job Search.
 This will take you to your unique homepage within the Experienced-Level Hire Talent Portal where you can search for specific postings, save job listings, manage your profile, and update your résumé.

 Unless noted otherwise, your Columbia University (CubMail) e-mail address (i.e., email@example.com) will automatically forward to the destination of your lifetime e-mail account.
 (DO NOT set your lifetime e-mail to forward back to your CubMail or this will create a loop and e-mails to you will be bounced back.
 Instead, set your account to forward messages to your work or personal e-mail address.)